-1. A destratification system must be installed in any lake that exceeds 12 feet in depth prior to certificate of compliance for the development order.
-Documentation that the proposed destratification adequately sized and designed for each lake deeper than 12 feet must be submitted prior to development perimeter, calculated at one tree per 100 feet of lake shoreline measured at control elevation.
-The tree planting is in addition to other required trees and must be coordinated with lake littoral plant The planting locations proposed to meet the wetland herbaceous plant requirements set forth in section The property-61/10, earnal ustiner codd itional and spin a graph to the the coda tyartof ribe.
-LakeManageprentding that the laRkamaAlaplamismntexthracyres;padiodinlystpeealtilogethereatestratthealabre systematepecified in the
+1. A destratification system must be installed in any lake that exceeds 12 feet in depth prior to compliance for the development order.
+Documentation that the proposed destratification certificate of adequately sized and designed for each lake deeper than 12 feet must be submitted prior system is to development order issuance.
+2. Native shade trees, meeting the specifications of section 10-416(a)(1) must be planted around the planting is in addition to other required trees and must be coordinated with lake littoral plant requirements.
+The planting locations proposed to meet the wetland herbaceous plant requirements set forth in section.
+The property-61/160, earnal ustiner codd libionar and some group tability the tablecolor tyarttof (169) Deffice, LakeManageprentding that the laRlamaAlaplamismintestrintestrintegresup advotiols state at long ethic later at estretifical takents per terrate pecified in the Deep Lake Management Plan, will be maintained for the life of the lake.